EXCLUSIVE-Musk feels 'super bad' about economy, needs to cut 10% of Tesla jobs

 Musk's demand that staff return to the office has already faced pushback in Germany.
 And his plan to cut jobs would face resistance in the Netherlands, where Tesla has its European headquarters, a union leader said.

-"You can't just fire Dutch workers," said FNV union spokesperson Hans Walthie, adding Tesla would have to negotiate with a work council on terms for any departures.
+"You can't just fire Dutch workers," said FNV union spokesperson Hans Walthie, adding Tesla would have to negotiate with a labor union on terms for any departures.

 In a Tuesday email, Musk had said Tesla employees were required to be in the office for a minimum of 40 hours per week, closing the door on any remote work.
 "If you don't show up, we will assume you have resigned," he said.